 This very detailed landscape is currently on display in Niles, Fremont, California.
-I picked this one for its very close attention to detail in the people and the background.
+I picked this one for its very close attention to detail towards the people and the background.
 The fact that they didn’t fill in the hills as being black, which I’ve seen a few landscape Etch-a-Sketches do, is impressive to me because they put that much more thought into planning the picture.
-I’m also rather fond of the sunrays and how straight are the diagonal lines.
+I’m also rather fond of the sun rays and how straight are the diagonal lines.

 6. Cedar Point Advertisement

-First of all, this was the only Etch-a-Sketch I found that took up more than one screen, so first of all, kudos to the artist for thinking out of the Etch-a-Sketch box!
+First of all, this was the only Etch-a-Sketch I found that took up more than one screen so, kudos to the artist for thinking outside of the Etch-a-Sketch box!
 Second, her artwork was considered so good that Cedar Point actually wrote a blog article about the artist, an employee of the park at the time.
 Read more here: http://www.cedarpoint.com/public/fun/blog/2010/7/31/Etch_A_Coaster.cfm

 5. President Obama Gets Etched

 The face of newly sworn-in American President Barack Obama is a familiar sight on posters, T-shirts and badges – and it has now appeared on an Etch A Sketch too.
 The portrait was created by artist George Vlosich.
 The likeness took 80 hours to draw with two dials on a plastic frame – all sketched using one unbroken black line